 With regard to the development process, the wiring is the immediate predecessor of the wiring harness definition.
 With regard to content, the wiring does normally not yet consider geometry aspects.

-Behind this background, the VEC wiring concept must enable the definition of all necessary requirements that in the end enable together with a corresponding geometry definition the determination of the concrete part instances (in terms of the KBL “occurrences”).
+Behind this background, the VEC wiring concept must enable the definition of all necessary requirements that enable together with a corresponding geometry definition the determination of the concrete part instances (in terms of the KBL “occurrences”).
 Afterwards, some examples are listed the VEC wiring concept must consider at least.
 However, which pieces of information are regarded as necessary requirements in detail are normally process specific and the VEC wiring concept must be flexible enough to cope with that.

 EE components: e.g. existing housing and pin components